clarinsi/dialect-copa/README.md

 Macedonian (transliterated): Čovekot ja otvori slavinata.
 Isteče voda od slavinata.

+### Premise and correct alternative from the second instance in the validation dataset

 English: The girl found a bug in her cereal.
 She lost her appetite.